-Publishers, 1987).
-See also N. Stephan Kinsella, "New Rationalist Directions in Libertarian Rights Theory," Journal of Libertarian Studies 12, no. 2 (Fall 1996), pp. 313-26.
-Van Dun's book went virtually unnoticed, but Hoppe's very similar argument was severely attacked (e.g., in the September 1988 issue of Liberty).
+10 The argument that natural rights ought to be respected, is given in F. van Dun, Het fundamenteel rechtsbeginsel (Kluwer-Rechtswetenschappen, Antwerpen, 1983) and also, independently, in H.-H. Hoppe, A Theory of Socialism and Capitalism (Kluwer Academic Publishers, Boston, 1987).
+See N. Stephan Kinsella, 'New Rationalist Directions in Libertarian Rights Theory', Journal of Libertarian Studies (Fall 1996, Vol. 12, 2), p.313-326.
+Van Dun's book went virtually unnoticed, but Hoppe's very similar argument was severely attacked (e.g. in the journal Liberty, September 1988).
 A possible reason for the attacks is given in this paper.
-See the text to which note 46 is appended.
+See the text to which note 44 is appended.

-11Cf. the German Gottesdienst with the Dutch godsdienst.
+11 Cf. German 'Gottesdienst', Dutch 'godsdienst'.

 Theistic religions tend to be adaptive.
-Typically, though not invariably, they postulate an unbridgeable gap between the natural world and the sphere of God.
-The natural world is, accordingly, the only place where human beings as they are can ever hope to exist.
-Therefore, theistic religions tend to focus the mind on the problems of surviving and thriving in this world, and on developing practices and institutions that are well adapted to the conditions of the natural world.12 The world, or nature, is what is given, and human beings must adapt to it, using all the resources, skills, and experience at their disposal.
+Typically though not invariably, they postulate an unbridgeable gap between the natural world and the sphere of God.
+The natural world is accordingly the only place in which human beings as they are, can ever hope to exist.
+Therefore, theistic religions tend to focus the mind on the problems of surviving and thriving in this world, on developing practices and institutions that are well adapted to the conditions of the natural world.12 The world or nature is what is given, and human beings must adapt to it, using all the resources, skills and experience at their disposal.

 Atheistic religions, on the other hand, do not have a high regard for the world as it is.
-It will either wither away or be overthrown when men become conscious of their own divine nature.
-The objective distinctions, separations, and consequent limitations, constraints, and scarcities that characterise the natural law are either unreal or only temporary conditions-in any case, devoid of normative significance.
-Accordingly, such religions tend to imply that rules of conduct, legislation, and policies should not seek to improve the human condition within the set framework of natural law.
-Rather, they should seek to achieve liberation from natural law's constraints.
-The leading motive is not adaptation to the world, but liberation from it.
-In the form of escape from or destruction or subjugation of the natural world, it defines the direction of progress.
+It will either whither away or it will be overthrown when men become conscious of their own divine nature.
+The objective distinctions, separations, and consequent limitations, constraints and scarcities that characterise the natural law, are either unreal or only temporary conditions-in any case devoid of normative significance.
+Accordingly, such religions tend to imply that rules of conduct, legislation and policies should not seek to improve the human condition within the set framework of natural law.
+Rather, they should seek to achieve liberation from the constraints of natural law.
+Not adaptation to, but liberation from the world is the leading motive.
+In the form of escape from or destruction or subjugation of the natural world, that sort of liberation defines the direction of progress.

-Some theistic religions-for example, various forms of Christian millenarianism-resemble gnostic atheism in that they also look forward to a condition of liberation from the natural and historical constraints of life.
-However, they typically expect that sort of liberation either from a victorious struggle of the true "servants of God" against his enemies or from a direct divine intervention.
+Some theistic religions-for example, various forms of Christian millenarianism resemble gnostic atheism in also looking forward to a condition of liberation from the natural and historical constraints of life.
+However, they typically expect it either from a direct divine intervention or from a victorious struggle of the true 'servants of God' against his enemies.